Nicole A. Sütterlin

 Her research and teaching interests include the Age of Goethe; Romanticism; contemporary literature; trauma studies; poetics and politics of the body; literature and science; literature and social justice; literary theory, particularly discourse analysis, deconstruction, and Wissenspoetik.

-She is the recipient of numerous awards, most recently a DAAD Research Fellowship for Faculty, as well as a Marion and Jasper Whiting Foundation Fellowship for Higher Education.
-In spring 2018, these grants will take her to the Ludwig-Maximilian-University of Munich and to the Derrida-archive at the University of California, Irvine.
+She is the recipient of numerous awards, such as a DAAD Research Fellowship for Faculty, and a Marion and Jasper Whiting Foundation Fellowship for Higher Education.
+In spring 2018, these grants took her to the Ludwig-Maximilian-University of Munich and to the Derrida-archive at the University of California, Irvine.